 - Intrauterine devices (IUD): These small devices, placed inside the uterus to prevent pregnancy, can also reduce or even eliminate menstrual bleeding.

 - Antifibrinolytics: These medications slow menstrual bleeding by helping your blood-clotting system.
-An example is tranexamic acid (brand name: Lysteda).

 If medication does not reduce your bleeding, surgery may be recommended, although it may affect future fertility.